-Great question!
 Around 60% of people who remove any of their pubic hair experience at least one health complication from it.
-The most common health issues aren’t sexually transmitted infections (STIs) though, but razor burn, rashes, cuts and ingrown hairs.
-If you’ve experienced any of those, you know how painful and irritating they can be, even though they don’t have long-term consequences.
+The most common health issues aren’t sexually transmitted infections (STIs) though, but razor burn, rashes, cuts, and ingrown hairs.
+These can be painful and irritating, even though they don’t have long-term consequences.

-Getting rid of some or all of your pubic hair won’t give you an STI, but it can increase the chances of getting one.
-This is because even if you don’t see any cuts, shaving and waxing can cause “microtears,” which are tiny cuts in the skin.
+Even if you don’t see any cuts, shaving and waxing can cause “microtears,” or tiny cuts in the skin.
 These are entry points for bacteria and viruses to get into your body—which include STIs.
-Human papillomavirus (HPV), herpes and syphilis can be transmitted through sexual skin to skin contact, and having open cuts or sores increases the chances that you may catch them.
+Human papillomavirus (HPV), herpes, and syphilis can be transmitted through sexual skin to skin contact, and having open cuts or sores increases the chances that you may catch them.

 Plus, your pubic hair acts as a sort of cushion, protecting the sensitive skin around your genitals from too much friction during sex.
 When you shave it off, it’s more likely that friction during sex will create those same microtears that shaving does.
 It also traps bacteria.

 However, hair removal does decrease the risk of getting pubic lice (or crabs)!
 So that’s one positive effect of removing pubic hair!

 If you shave all or some of your pubic hair (and there’s no reason you have to!), there are a few things you can do to minimize the irritation.